OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-14.md

 ## 1 Corinthians 14:4

-The one who speaks in a tongue edifies himself, but the one who prophesies edifies the church.
+The one who speaks in a tongue builds up himself, but the one who prophesies builds up the church.

 ## 1 Corinthians 14:5